Bau (goddess): Name

 Bau is considered the conventional romanization today.
 However, it has been historically been a subject of debate in Assyriology, and various other possibilities have been proposed, including Baba, Bawu and Babu.
 Due to the uncertainties surrounding the reading of the name, some experts favor romanizing it as BaU or Ba-U_{2}, including Manuel Ceccarelli, Jeremiah Peterson, Julia M. Asher-Greve and Joan Goodnick Westenholz.
-While "Baba" is a common romanization in publications from the twentienth century, the evidence both in favor and against it is inconclusive.
-Edmond Sollberger considered "Bawa" to be the original formof the name, with "Baba" being a latter pronunciation, similar to the shift from Huwawa to Humbaba.
+While "Baba" is a common romanization in publications from the twentieth century, the evidence both in favor and against it is inconclusive.
+Edmond Sollberger considered "Bawa" to be the original form of the name, with "Baba" being a latter pronunciation, similar to the shift from Huwawa to Humbaba.
 Maurice Lambert assumed Baba was the Akkadian reading and argued that in scholarship it should be only employed in discussion of Akkadian sources.
 Giovani Marchesi notes that it is not certain if the phonetic spelling "Baba" found in a few Old Akkadian texts corresponds to this goddess or another deity, though he remarks it does seem that "Baba" and "Bau" were interchangeable in the writing of theophoric names, for example in the case of the legendary queen Kubaba/Ku-Bau.
 He concludes that Bau was most likely the original pronunciation at the time when the orthography of the name was standardized in the third millennium BCE.
 Gonzalo Rubio disagrees with Marchesi's conclusions and argues that the reading Baba would match the structure of a number of other names of Mesopotamian deities with no clear Sumerian or Semitic etymologies, such as Alala, Bunene or Zababa.
 However, Ryan D. Winters states that the fact the name was written phonetically and not logographically, with two different symbols, makes it implausible it was originally pronounced as Baba, a reduplication of a single syllable.
 Christopher Metcalf notes that the reading "Bau" is also supported by the attestations of the dative form ^{d}Ba-U_{2}-ur_{2}.

 The meaning of Bau's name is unknown.
 Thorkild Jacobsen's proposal that it was "an imitation of dog's bark, as English 'bowwow'" is regarded as erroneous today, as unlike other healing goddesses (Gula, Ninisina, Nintinugga and Ninkarrak) Bau was not associated with dogs.